Rowan-Paul/blog/content/blog/2021-01-03-rimworld-review/index.md

 ---
-title: Planet Zoo Review
+title: Rimworld Review
-description: A review of Planet Zoo.
+description: A review of Rimworld.
-date: "2020-12-30"
+date: "2021-01-03"
 ---

-**Very much a continuation of Planet Coaster, which I liked quite a bit.
-Been playing the Career parks and having a blast so far.
-Animals look pretty good, but still has quite some time before it reaches that Zoo Tycoon 2 level**
+**One of those base builders where youo can just get lost in for hours.
+Trying your best to manage your colonists, animals while also trying to achieve your own goals can get a little bit chaotic.
+This is just a great game to sit back and relax while trying to stop one of your colonists sets everything on fire.**

 ## Graphics

 - [ ] You forget what reality is
-- [x] **Beautiful**
+- [ ] Beautiful
-- [ ] Good
+- [x] **Good**
 - [ ] Decent
 - [ ] Bad
 - [ ] Don‘t look too long at it